drakkar-lig/scamper-pywarts/README.md

     print(record.hops)
 ```

+### Example 2

+[parse_from_stdin.py](parse_from_stdin.py) is a very simple program that takes
+a warts file as its standard input and prints all records it found.

+It also demonstrates logging: if you run this program in verbose mode with `-v`,
+the library will print lots of debug information about the parsing process.

+### Attributes

 To know which attributes are available, look at the definition of the
 relevant class (there will be real documentation at some point).
 For
 instance, for `Traceroute`, almost all attributes are optional and defined